 We track multiple economic indicators affecting the three largest metropolitan statistical areas in our Avista Utilities service area: Spokane, Washington, Coeur d'Alene, Idaho, and Medford, Oregon.
 The key indicators are employment change and unemployment rates.
-On an annual basis, 2021 showed positive job growth with lower unemployment rates in all three metropolitan areas.
-This reflects the on-going recovery from the 2020 COVID-19 induced recession.
+On an annual basis, 2022 showed positive job growth with lower unemployment rates in all three metropolitan areas.
 The unemployment rates in Spokane and Medford are near the national average, while Coeur d'Alene is lower.
-Other leading indicators, such as initial unemployment claims and residential building permits, signal continued growth over the next 12 months.
-Considering all relevant indicators, we expect economic growth in our service area in 2022 to be in-line with the U.S. as a whole.
+Other leading indicators, such as initial unemployment claims and residential building permits, signal slowing growth over the next 12 months.
+Considering all relevant indicators, we expect economic growth in our service area in 2023 to be in-line with the U.S. as a whole.

-Reflecting the on-going recovery from the COVID-19 recession, nonfarm employment (seasonally adjusted) in our eastern Washington, northern Idaho and southwestern Oregon metropolitan service areas increased in 2021.
-In Spokane, Washington employment increased 3.8 percent with gains in all major sectors except manufacturing; information; financial activities; and government.
-Employment increased 5.3 percent in Coeur d'Alene, Idaho, reflecting gains in all major sectors except mining and logging; manufacturing; and government.
-In Medford, Oregon, employment increased 2.7 percent, with gains in all major sectors except information and government.
-U.S. nonfarm sector employment increased 2.7 percent over the same period.
+Nonfarm employment (seasonally adjusted) in our service areas increased in 2022.
+In Spokane, Washington employment increased 4.4 percent with gains in all major sectors.
+Employment increased 2.8 percent in Coeur d'Alene, Idaho, reflecting gains in all major sectors except financial activities.
+In Medford, Oregon, employment increased 1.0 percent, with gains in all major sectors except trade, transportation, and utilities; manufacturing; information; and professional and business services.
+U.S. nonfarm sector employment increased 4.0 percent over the same period.

-Changes in the unemployment rate in 2021 reflect a gradual recovery from the COVID-19 recession.
-In Spokane the unemployment rate was 8.8 percent in 2020 and fell to 4.9 percent in 2021; in Coeur d'Alene the rate fell from 6.9 percent in 2020 to 3.6 percent in 2021; and in Medford the rate fell from 7.8 percent in 2020 to 5.3 percent in 2021.
-The U.S. unemployment rate fell from 8.1 percent in 2020 percent to 5.3 percent in 2021.
+In Spokane the unemployment rate was 5.5 percent in 2021 and fell to 4.6 percent in 2022; in Coeur d'Alene the rate fell from 4.3 percent in 2021 to 3.3 percent in 2022; and in Medford the rate fell from 5.4 percent in 2021 to 4.4 percent in 2022.
+The U.S. unemployment rate fell from 5.4 percent in 2021 percent to 3.6 percent in 2022.
+Data regarding local and national unemployment rates were determined by and obtained from third parties.
+We have made no independent determination or verification of this data or any investigation into the methodologies used to determine the data.

-Our AEL&P service area is centered in Juneau.
 Although Juneau is Alaska's state capital, it is not a metropolitan statistical area.
 This means breadth and frequency of economic data is more limited.
 Therefore, the dates of Juneau's economic data may significantly lag the period of this filing.

-The Quarterly Census of Employment and Wages for Juneau shows employment increased 1.4 percent between the first half of 2020 and first half of 2021.
-There were employment gains in all major sectors, except trade, transportation, and utilities; information; financial activities; professional and business services; and other services.
-Government employment increased 2.3 percent during this period; this sector accounted for 41 percent of total employment in 2020.
-Between 2020 and 2021, the unemployment rate fell from 6.6 percent to 4.5 percent.
+The Quarterly Census of Employment and Wages for Juneau shows employment increased 8.7 percent between the first half of 2021 and first half of 2022.
+This high growth reflects an employment recovery following the pandemic induced job losses.
+There were employment gains in all major sectors, except financial activities and government.
+Government employment declined 0.8 percent during this period; this sector accounted for 39 percent of total employment in the second half of 2022.
+Between 2021 and 2022, the unemployment rate fell from 4.7 percent to 3.0 percent.